alexis-floback/alexis-floback.github.io/_pages/cv.md

 Education
 ======
-Ph.D in Biology, University of Southern California, 2025\
+Ph.D. in Biology, University of Southern California, 2025\
 _Going with the flow: constraining the lateral advection of redox-active metals from continental margins under differing oxygen regimes_\
 &nbsp;&nbsp;&nbsp;&nbsp;Advisor: Dr. James Moffett